elastic/eland/docs/source/index.rst

 `Issues & Ideas <https://github.com/elastic/eland/issues>`__ |
 `Q&A Support <https://discuss.elastic.co>`__ |

-:mod:`eland` is an open source, Apache2-licensed elasticsearch Python client to analyse, explore and manipulate data that resides in elasticsearch.
+Eland is a Python Elasticsearch client for exploring and analyzing data residing in Elasticsearch with a familiar Pandas-compatible API.

-Where possible the package uses existing Python APIs and data structures to make it easy to switch between Numpy, Pandas, Scikit-learn to their elasticsearch powered equivalents.
-In general, the data resides in elasticsearch and not in memory, which allows eland to access large datasets stored in elasticsearch.
+Where possible the package uses existing Python APIs and data structures to make it easy to switch between numpy, pandas, scikit-learn to their Elasticsearch powered equivalents.
+In general, the data resides in Elasticsearch and not in memory, which allows Eland to access large datasets stored in Elasticsearch.

 Installing Eland
 ~~~~~~~~~~~~~~~~